log4js-node/log4js-node/README.md

     [2010-01-17 11:43:37.987] [ERROR] cheese - Cheese is too ripe!
     [2010-01-17 11:43:37.990] [FATAL] cheese - Cheese was breeding ground for listeria.

+The first 5 lines of the code above could also be written as:

+    var log4js = require('log4js');
+    log4js.configure({
+	    appenders: [
+		    { type: 'console' },
+		    { type: 'file', filename: 'logs/cheese.log', category: 'cheese' }
+	    ]
+    });

 ## configuration

-You can either configure the appenders and log levels manually (as above), or provide a configuration file (`log4js.configure('path/to/file.json')`) explicitly, or just let log4js look for a file called `log4js.json` (it looks in the current directory first, then the require paths, and finally looks for the default config included in the same directory as the `log4js.js` file).
+You can configure the appenders and log levels manually (as above), or provide a configuration file (`log4js.configure('path/to/file.json')`), or a configuration object.
 An example file can be found in `test/log4js.json`.
 An example config file with log rolling is in `test/with-log-rolling.json`.
 By default, the configuration file is checked for changes every 60 seconds, and if changed, reloaded.
 This allows changes to logging levels to occur without restarting the application.

 To turn off configuration file change checking, configure with:

     var log4js = require('log4js');
-    log4js.configure(undefined, {}); // load 'log4js.json' from NODE_PATH

-Or:

     log4js.configure('my_log4js_configuration.json', {});

 To specify a different period:

-    log4js.configure(undefined, { reloadSecs: 300 }); // load 'log4js.json' from NODE_PATH
+    log4js.configure('file.json', { reloadSecs: 300 });

-You can also pass an object to the configure function, which has the same properties as the json versions.

 For FileAppender you can also pass the path to the log directory as an option where all your log files would be stored.